Last updated on March 19, 2026

 You’ve probably encountered plenty of decks focused on enchantments.
 These “enchantress” decks get their name from Alpha’s Verduran Enchantress, which once had the now-obsolete “enchantress” subtype.

 You’ll want a few tutors to find what you need if this strategy piques your interest.
 But which are the best?
-Let's dive in and find out!
+Let's find out!

 What Are Enchantment Tutors in MTG?